 Game Changer: Evaluating "What It Is", a Game Challenging Sexual Violence Against Youth (2012): PDF (1.03 MB)

-Not Your Baby is a free iPhone app to help people fight, prevent and deal with sexual harassment at work, school, transit, home or in public spaces.
+Not Your Baby is a free mobile app for iPhone and Android to help people prevent and deal with sexual harassment at work, school, transit, home or in public spaces.
 It's a "sexual harassment response generator".
 Once installed, the app allows users to input where they are and who’s harassing them – such as a boss, coworker, family member or fellow student.
 A possible response is generated “in the moment”, based on the input of people who've shared what they’ve done to deal with similar instances of harassment.
 Not Your Baby includes resources, information about the law, definitions, tips and stories, and it allows users to submit their own stories.

 The app was funded by the Gift of Gertrude Milrod Gotlib and designed in partnership with TAKE ACTION Games and the valuable input of 238 survey respondents.
 We thank our project partners: Hollaback!; Native Women’s Resource Centre of Toronto ; and Centre for Research and Education on Violence against Women and Children.